Bouih32/joinspot_frontend/README.md

 Run the Next.js application locally:

-1. Add the .env.EXAMPLE variables to your .env file:
+1. Add the .env.EXAMPLE variables to your .env file.
+2. Make sure you are also running the backend :
-2. Run the application:
+3. Run the application:

    ```bash
    npm run dev
    ```

-3. Open your web browser and navigate to `http://localhost:3000` to see the Next.js app in action.
+4. Open your web browser and navigate to `http://localhost:3000` to see the Next.js app in action.

 ## License